CrystalRaze/TS_Cypress_Cucumber_Docker/README.md

   `reportPath`, `browser`, or `platform` by changing the `cucumber-html-report.js` file.
   You can find more information about report config here - [link](https://www.npmjs.com/package/multiple-cucumber-html-reporter)
 - `tsconfig.json` - this file is used for TypeScript configuration in our project.
+- `Dockerfile` - it allows us to create specific images of our project and different containers.
+- `rm_docker_reports.js` - this script is used to delete old reports before you get a new one.